MarcGranier/MarcGranier/README.md

 * ✉️  You can contact me at [marc.granier@tomarcdev.com](mailto:marc.granier@tomarcdev.com)
 * 🚀  I'm currently working on a [REACT resume tracking tool](http://github.com/MarcGranier/Jobify-2)
 * 🧠  I'm learning different ways to apply REACT apps
-* 🤝  I'm open to collaborating on project that have run into a snag
+* 🤝  I'm open to collaborating on projects that have run into a snag

 ### Skills